-^{}Algebra 1A and Algebra 1B combine to equal one course - Algebra 1
+Algebra 1A and Algebra 1B combine to equal one course - Algebra 1

-Starting with the Class of 2026, all students must take the PA Future Focus courses (Career Exploration and Financial Essentials) in their Junior year.
+All Pennsylvania schools are required to implemented personal finance under Act 35 of 2023.
+Therefore all students in their Junior year must take the PA Future Focus courses (Career Exploration and Financial Essentials).
 This 1 credit course series will count as an elective credit.